Skip to Content

 Katydid

-Katydids, also known as bush crickets or long-horned grasshoppers, are the most sighted long-horned hopper and are famous for their mating calls.
 The Pterophylla Camellifolia or Microcentrum Rhombifolium sings a song phoneticized as “katy-did, katy-didn’t” that sounds repetitive into the night.

-The sounds a katydid produces are made by rubbing its forewings together.
-Each song is unique to the katydids’ purpose, such as territorial, aggressive, defensive, or mate calling.
-Katydids live a primarily solitary life, with approximately 255 species in North America and 20 in the Midwest.
+A katydid makes sounds by rubbing its forewings together.
+Each song is unique to the katydids’ purpose, such as territorial, aggressive, defensive, or mate-calling.

-They prefer to feed in open woods, jungles, and rural areas with much greenery and small vertebrates to sustain them.
+They prefer to feed in open woods, jungles, and rural areas with much greenery and small vertebrates to sustain themselves.
 Unlike other types of grasshoppers, the katydid rarely causes damage to crops and garden plants.

 Meadow Grasshopper

-This short-winged grasshopper is not a damaging species on its own, though it is often found feeding with the more damaging species red-legged and clear-winged species.
+This short-winged grasshopper is not a damaging species on its own, though it is often found feeding with the more damaging red-legged and clear-winged species.

 Cone-Headed Grasshopper